Ab3nXY/blango/README.md

-# Blango: A Blog Writing App with REST API
+# Blango: A Blog Writing App with REST API and IBM watson for sentimental analysis

-Blango is a web-based blog writing app with a REST API developed as part of the Coursera courses "Advanced Django: Advanced Django Rest Framework" and "Advanced Django Introduction to Django Rest Framework".
-It provides users with a feature-rich platform for creating, managing, and sharing blog posts.

 ## Features

 - **Post creation:** Users can create new blog posts with titles, content, categories, and images.